wrappedcbdc/cngn-typescript-library/README.md

 # cngn-typescript-library

 cngn-typescript-library is a TypeScript library for interacting with the cNGN API.
-It provides a simple interface for various operations such as checking balance, withdraw from chains, depositing for redemption, creating virtual accounts, generating wallet addresses, and more.
+It provides a simple interface for various operations such as checking balance, withdraw, depositing for redemption, creating virtual accounts, generating wallet addresses, and more.

 ## Table of Contents